Eulogy to today

 now that they are in the grave

-But I'll take care not to drown
+But I must take care not to drown

 in hole black as printer's ink